Haleiwa Kayaking – North Shore Oahu

-The North Shore of Oahu is famous for their killer beaches, food, and waves.
-It can be difficult to choose just one location here, and we couldn’t!
+The North Shore of Oahu is famous for its killer beaches, food, and waves.
+It can be difficult to choose just one location here, and we could!

 You can opt to explore calmer waters with paddleboard and kayak tours and rentals.
 Discover Oahu’s beautiful scenery and fascinating wildlife in quiet ocean coves or the calmer waters of the Anahulu River.
 The Haleiwa sunset in itself is a famous attraction in the town – a kayak or a paddleboarding tour is one of the best ways to witness it.
 Haleiwa is best enjoyed on the water – whether it’s conquering the big waves, or getting up close to the community’s rich wildlife and scenic spots through kayaking and paddleboarding.
 Haleiwa’s proximity to Honolulu and Waikiki make it a great day trip option.